 The most widely worshipped of all kami is the sun-goddess Amaterasu.
-However, Japanese do not specifically worship her or call her name to ask for help.
+However, the Japanese do not specifically worship her or call her name to ask for help.
 Her main shrine is at Ise, but many lesser shrines are dedicated to her.
 Within the shrine, she is often symbolised by a mirror.
 Alternatively, the inner sanctum may be empty.
 This emptiness does not mean non-existence; rather, everything that one sees through the mirror is the embodiment of Amaterasu and every other kami.
-Until the end of World War II, the Tenno (Emperor) was believed to have been descended from Amaterasu and father of all Japanese, and was therefore a kami on earth (an ikigami or “living kami“); this divine status was popularized during the Meiji restoration.
+Until the end of World War II, the Tenno (Emperor) was believed to have been descended from Amaterasu and father of all Japanese, and was, therefore, a kami on earth (an ikigami or “living kami“); this divine status was popularised during the Meiji restoration.
 This did not prevent military governors (shōgun) from usurping power, but the emperor was always seen as the true ruler of Japan, even when his rule was only nominal.
-Although emperor Hirohito renounced his divine status in 1946 under American pressure (ningen-sengen), the imperial family remains deeply involved in the Shintō ritual that unifies the Japanese nation symbolically.
-Because Shintō doesn’t require a declaration or an enforcement to be worshipped, which is actually “unharmonious” and is something to be avoided, this declaration, while serving political reasons, is religiously meaningless and merely means that the state enforcement has ended.
+Although Emperor Hirohito renounced his divine status in 1946 under American pressure (ningen-sengen), the imperial family remains deeply involved in the Shintō ritual that unifies the Japanese nation symbolically.
+Because Shintō doesn’t require a declaration or enforcement to be worshipped, which is actually “unharmonious” and is something to be avoided, this declaration while serving political reasons, is religiously meaningless and merely means that the state enforcement has ended.

 In medieval times, wealthy people would donate horses to shrines, especially when making a request of the god of the shrine (for example, when praying for victory in battle).
-For smaller favors, giving a picture of a horse became customary, and these ema are popular today.
-The visitor to a shrine purchases a wooden tablet with a likeness of a horse, or nowadays, something else (a snake, an arrow, even a portrait of Thomas Edison), writes a wish on the tablet, and hangs it at the shrine.
+For smaller favours, giving a picture of a horse became customary, and these ema are popular today.
+The visitor to a shrine purchases a wooden tablet with a likeness of a horse, or nowadays, something else (a snake, an arrow, even a portrait of Thomas Edison), write a wish on the tablet and hangs it at the shrine.
 In some cases, if the wish comes true, the person hangs another ema at the shrine in gratitude.

 Cultural Effect of Shintō

 The influence of Shintō on Japanese culture can hardly be overestimated.
 Although it is now near-impossible to disentangle its influence from that of Buddhism, it is clear that the spirit of being one with nature that gave rise to this religion underlies such typically Japanese arts as flower-arranging (ikebana) and traditional Japanese architecture and garden design.
-A more explicit link to Shintō is seen in sumo wrestling: the purification of the wrestling arena by the sprinkling of salt and the many other ceremonies that must be performed before a bout can begin are definitely Shintō in origin.
+A more explicit link to Shintō is seen in sumo wrestling: the purification of the wrestling arena by the sprinkling of salt and the many other ceremonies that must be performed before a bout can begin is Shintō in origin.
 It is still very common for Japanese to say, “Itadakimasu” (“I humbly partake”) before eating, and the Japanese emphasis on proper greetings can be seen as a continuation of the ancient Shintō belief in kotodama (words with a magical effect on the world).
 Many Japanese cultural customs, like using wooden chopsticks and removing shoes before entering a building, have their origin in Shintō beliefs and practices.
-Also, a number of other Japanese religions, including Tenrikyo, have originated from or been influenced by Shintō.
+Also, some other Japanese religions, including Tenrikyo, have originated from or been influenced by Shintō.

 - Atsuta Shrine, Nagoya, shrine to the Imperial sword Kusanagi